tinacms/tinacms-site/content/docs/gatsby/quickstart.md

 npm run develop
 ```

-Now navigate to http://localhost:8000 to checkout the starter site!
+Now navigate to http://localhost:8000 to check out the starter site!

-###4.
-Open the CMS
+### 4. Open the CMS

 You will notice there's a pencil icon, this is the way you can toggle 'edit-mode' with Tina.

-###5.
-Make Edits
+### 5. Make Edits

 Navigate to various pages and see the different fields of editable content.
-Make changes and watch them live update on the site and in your files.
+Make changes and watch them live updates on the site and in your files.

 ## Next Steps